j4n7/metatiled/README.md

 ### Flags

 - `--palette`, `-p`: Name of the palette to use that corresponds to the image.
-This argument is required.
+This argument is optional.
 - `--compress`, `-c`: Apply additional compression to the tiles.
 This argument is optional.

 ## Notes

-- Ensure that the map image is in PNG format.
+- Ensure that the map image is in PNG format and is using a supported palette.
+- The map image can have 1 custom color (made of 4 tones) not defined by the palette.
+- The program should autodetect the palette.
+If you are having trouble use next argument.
-- The `--palette` option is required and must specify one of the available palettes.
+- The `--palette` option is not required and must specify one of the available palettes.
 You have to make sure your image is using the that palette.
 All colors must be contained in that palette, except the 4 ones that are used for the roofs.
-- The `--compress` option is optional and, if used, will apply additional compression to the tiles.
+- The `--compress` option is not required and, if used, will apply additional compression to the tiles.

 ## Examples